Dyrits/PYTHON-PP-SS/README.md

 The way I am naming the variables and functions is not very conventional, since I didn't know about that neither.

 ##### Update (02/05/2020)
 This project has been reworked in a new version to be a lot more efficient and a lot more pythonic.
+Checkout the master branch for the new version.

-### Status:
+### Status
 Finished